 The Company's primary source of revenue is derived from the manufacture and distribution of consumer electronic, automotive electronic, and biometric products.
 Our consumer electronic products primarily consist of finished goods sold to retail and commercial customers, consisting of premium audio products and other consumer electronic products.
 Our automotive electronic products, some of which are manufactured by the Company, are sold both to OEM and aftermarket customers.
 Our biometric products, primarily consisting of finished goods, are sold to retail and commercial customers.
 We recognize revenue for sales to our customers when transfer of control of the related good or service has occurred.
-The majority of our revenue was recognized under the point in time approach for the three months ended May 31, 2022.
+The majority of our revenue was recognized under the point in time approach for the three and six months ended August 31, 2022.
 Certain telematic subscription revenues generated by our Automotive Electronics segment are recognized over time.
 Contract terms with certain of our OEM customers could result in additional products and services being transferred over time as a result of the customized nature of some of our products, together with contractual provisions in the customer contracts that provide us with an enforceable right to payment for performance completed to date; however, under typical terms, we do not have the right to consideration until the time of shipment from our manufacturing facilities or distribution centers, or until the time of delivery to our customers.
-If certain contracts in the future provide the Company with this enforceable right of payment, the timing of revenue recognition from products transferred to customers over time may be slightly accelerated compared to our right to consideration at the time of shipment or delivery.
+If certain contracts in the future provide the Company with this enforceable right to consideration at the time of shipment or delivery.

 Under ASC 606, we are required to present a refund liability and a return asset within the Consolidated Balance Sheets.
 The changes in the refund liability are reported in Net sales, and the changes in the return asset are reported in Cost of sales in the Unaudited Consolidated Statements of Operations and Comprehensive (Loss) Income.
-As of May 31, 2022 and February 28, 2022, the balance of the return asset was \$2,303 and \$2,619, respectively, and the balance of the refund liability was \$4,631 and \$5,469, respectively, and are presented within Prepaid expenses and other current assets and Accrued expenses and other current liabilities, respectively, on the Consolidated Balance Sheets.
+As of August 31, 2022 and February 28, 2022, the balance of the return asset was \$1,332 and \$2,619, respectively, and the balance of the refund liability was \$2,745 and \$5,469, respectively, and are presented within Prepaid expenses and other current assets and Accrued expenses and other current liabilities, respectively, on the Consolidated Balance Sheets.